Cross-border

 Real Estate and Private Collections — How Trophy Assets Coexist in a Family Balance Sheet

-For families that hold both significant real estate and significant collections, the two interact more than is usually appreciated.
+For families that hold both significant real estate and significant collections, the two interact more than is usually appreciated — across situs, insurance, storage, and combined illiquidity.

-A family with serious real estate often also has serious collections — art, watches, wine.
-The two asset classes interact in ways that warrant explicit thought: where the collection is stored, how it is insured, what its situs is for estate purposes, and how the combined illiquidity affects the overall family liquidity profile.
+A family with serious real estate often also has serious collections — art, watches, wine, classic cars.
+The two asset classes interact in ways that warrant explicit thought: where the collection is stored, how it is insured, what its situs is for estate purposes, and how the combined illiquidity affects the overall family liquidity profile and intergenerational planning.

 The interactions

-- Situs — art kept in a Spanish residence is Spanish-situs for some estate purposes.
+- Situs — art kept in a Spanish residence is Spanish-situs for some Spanish estate and wealth tax purposes; the same painting in a Geneva freeport is not.
+Same painting, very different tax outcome.

-- Insurance — major collections require specialist policies separate from the property's homeowner's insurance.
+- Insurance — major collections require specialist policies (AXA Art, Berkley One, AIG Private Client) separate from the property's homeowner's insurance, with specific provisions for loaning, exhibiting, and transit.

-- Storage — bonded warehouses and freeport facilities are often the right structural answer for large collections.
+- Storage — bonded warehouses and freeport facilities (Geneva, Luxembourg, Singapore, Delaware) are often the right structural answer for large collections, particularly those not actively enjoyed in the residences.

 About the author